-Auditors' Report issued by the Auditor M/s Devpura Navlakha & Co. dated 14th May, 2024, 01st Sept 2023 and 09th August, 2022 for the year ended March 31, 2024, March 31, 2023 and March 31, 2022 respectively.
+Auditors' Report issued by the Auditor M/s Devpura Navlakha & Co. dated 8th December 2024, 14th May, 2024, 01st September 2023 and 09th August, 2022 for the period/year ended June 30, 2024, March 31, 2024, March 31, 2023 and March 31, 2022 respectively.

-- 7. Based on our examination and according to the information and explanations given to us, we report that the Restated Financial Information: - a) have been prepared after incorporating adjustments for the changes in accounting policies, material errors and regrouping/reclassifications retrospectively in the financial years ended 31 March 2023 and 31 March 2022 to reflect the same accounting treatment as per the accounting policies and grouping/classifications followed as at and for the year ended 31 March 2024; - b) have been prepared after incorporating adjustments for prior period and other material amounts in the respective financial year to which they relate; - c) Extra-ordinary items that need to be disclosed separately in the accounts has been disclosed wherever required; - d) have been prepared in accordance with the Act, SEBI ICDR Regulations and the Guidance Note; - e) does not contain any qualifications requiring adjustments.
+- 7. Based on our examination and according to the information and explanations given to us, we report that the Restated Financial Information: - a) have been prepared after incorporating adjustments for the changes in accounting policies, material errors and regrouping/reclassifications retrospectively in the financial years ended 31 March 2024, 31 March 2023 and 31 March 2022 to reflect the same accounting treatment as per the accounting policies and grouping/classifications followed as at and for the period ended 30 June 2024; - b) have been prepared after incorporating adjustments for prior period and other material amounts in the respective financial year to which they relate; - c) Extra-ordinary items that need to be disclosed separately in the accounts has been disclosed wherever required; - d) have been prepared in accordance with the Act, SEBI ICDR Regulations and the Guidance Note: - e) does not contain any qualifications requiring adjustments.

-- 8. In accordance with the requirements of Part I of Chapter III of Act including rules made there under, SEBI ICDR Regulations, Guidance Note and Engagement Letter, we report that: - a) The "Restated Statement of Assets and Liabilities" as set out in Annexure I to this report, of the Company as at March 31, 2024, March 31, 2023, and March 31, 2022 is prepared by the Company and approved by the Board of Directors.
-These Restated Statement of Assets and Liabilities, have been arrived at after making such adjustments and regroupings to the individual financial statements of the Company, as in our opinion were appropriate and more fully described in Significant Accounting Policies and Notes to Accounts as set out in Annexure IV to this Report. - b) The "Restated Statement of Profit and Loss" as set out in Annexure II to this report, of the Company for Financial year ended March 31, 2024, March 31, 2023, and March 31, 2022 is prepared by the Company and approved by the Board of Directors.
-These Restated Statement of Profit and Loss have been arrived at after making such adjustments and regroupings to the individual financial statements of the Company, as in our opinion were appropriate and more fully described in Significant Accounting Policies and Notes to Accounts as set out in Annexure IV to this Report. - c) The "Restated Statement of Cash Flow" as set out in Annexure III to this report, of the Company for Financial year ended March 31, 2024, March 31, 2023, and March 31, 2022 is prepared by the Company and approved by the Board of Directors.
+- 8. In accordance with the requirements of Part I of Chapter III of Act including rules made there under, SEBI ICDR Regulations, Guidance Note and Engagement Letter, we report that: - a) The "Restated Statement of Assets and Liabilities" as set out in Annexure I to this report, of the Company as at June 30, 2024, March 31, 2024, March 31, 2023, and March 31, 2022 is prepared by the Company and approved by the Board of Directors.
+These Restated Statement of Assets and Liabilities, have been arrived at after making such adjustments and regroupings to the individual financial statements of the Company, as in our opinion were appropriate and more fully described in Significant Accounting Policies and Notes to Accounts as set out in Annexure IV to this Report. - b) The "Restated Statement of Profit and Loss" as set out in Annexure II to this report, of the Company for Financial period/year ended June 30, 2024, March 31, 2024, March 31, 2023, and March 31, 2022 is prepared by the Company and approved by the Board of Directors.
+These Restated Statement of Profit and Loss have been arrived at after making such adjustments and regroupings to the individual financial statements of the Company, as in our opinion were appropriate and more fully described in Significant Accounting Policies and Notes to Accounts as set out in Annexure IV to this Report. - c) The "Restated Statement of Cash Flow" as set out in Annexure III to this report, of the Company for Financial period/year ended June 30, 2024, March 31, 2024, March 31, 2023, and March 31, 2022 is prepared by the Company and approved by the Board of Directors.
 These Statement of Cash Flow, as restated have been arrived at after making such adjustments and regroupings to the individual financial statements of the Company, as in our opinion were appropriate and more fully described in Significant Accounting Policies and Notes to Accounts as set out in Annexure IV to this Report. - 9.
-We have also examined the following other financial information relating to the Company prepared by the Management and as approved by the Board of Directors of the Company and annexed to this report relating to the Company for Financial year ended March 31, 2024, March 31, 2023, and March 31, 2022 proposed to be included in the Offer Document for the proposed IPO.
+We have also examined the following other financial information relating to the Company prepared by the Management and as approved by the Board of Directors of the Company and annexed to this report relating to the Company for Financial period/year ended June 30, 2024, March 31, 2024, March 31, 2023, and March 31, 2022 proposed to be included in the Offer Document for the proposed IPO.